apjanke/octave-tablicious/doc/README.md

 This is not the standard Octave Forge doco toolchain.
 This is Andrew Janke’s enhancement of it to support classes and namespaces.
-It first appeared in Andrew’s Chrono package in April 2019.
+It first appeared in Andrew’s Tablicious package in April 2019.

 # Requirements